orbisgis/h2gis/docs/dev/ST_MinimumDiameter.md

 {% endhighlight %}

 ### Description
-Returns the minimum diameter for a input Geometry.
+Returns the minimum diameter for a input `GEOMETRY`.
-The minimum diameter is computed in relation to the minimum rectangle which encloses a input Geometry.
+The minimum diameter is computed from to the minimum rectangle which encloses a input Geometry.

 ### Examples